 Text LinkText Link

 OUR ISLANDS, OUR HOME

 In 2022, the Torres Strait 8 made international legal history after the UN found that the Australian Government is violating its human rights obligations to Torres Strait Islanders by failing to act on climate change.
-Following this landmark decision, Our Islands Our Home continues to hold the Australian Government accountable in protecting our island homes and keeping fossil fuels in the ground.
+Following this landmark decision, Our Islands Our Home continues to hold the Australian Government accountable in protecting the Torres Strait Islands and keeping fossil fuels in the ground.
 Now, Torres Strait Islanders are building community support urging the Federal Government to protect Zenadh Kes from climate damage.
-What began as a complaint to the UNHCR has grown to become a powerful Torres Strait Islander led climate justice movement.
-Our goal is for Torres Strait Islanders to safely live and practise our cultures on our homelands for generations to come.
+What began as a complaint to the UNHCR has grown to become a powerful Torres Strait Islander-led climate justice movement.
+The goal is for Torres Strait Islanders to safely live and practise their cultures on their homelands for generations to come.

+Text LinkText Link